UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

 .. note::

    - You can use "pip list" on the command line (after loading the python module) to see which packages are available and which versions.
-   - Some packages may be inhereted from the moduels yopu have loaded
+   - Some packages may be inhereted from the modules you have loaded
    - You can do ``pip list --local`` to see what is installed by you in the environment.
    - Some IDE:s like Spyder may only find those "local" packages
+   - To save space, you should load any other Python modules you will need that are system installed before installing your own packages!
+Remember to choose ones that are compatible with the Python version you picked!
+       -   ``--system-site-packages`` includes the packages already installed in the loaded python module.
+   - The ``--no-cache-dir"`` option is required to **avoid it from reusing earlier installations from the same user in a different environment**.
+   - The ``--no-build-isolation`` is to make sure that it uses the loaded modules from the module system when **building any Cython libraries**.

 Conda
 -----